SeelabFhdo/SN2021/README.md

 8. Run the [run_container_base_generators.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_container_base_generators.sh) script. <!--- The script expects the absolute path of the [scripts](https://github.com/SeelabFhdo/lemma/tree/master/scripts) folder as a command line argument to run properly. ---> The script excepts the absolute path of the LEMMA folder, i.e., the cloned LEMMA repository, as a command line argument to run properly.
 9. The script creates a `generated_artifacts` folder, which contains all generated artifacts.

-### Retrieving the Validation Results
----
+For replicating the LoC counting follow these steps:
-To retrieve the validation results mentioned in Section 7 of the article, review or execute the scripts from the cloned [loc_count](https://github.com/SeelabFhdo/SN2021/tree/master/loc_count) folder.
+1. To replicate the validation results mentioned in Section 7 of the article, review or execute the scripts from the cloned [loc_count](https://github.com/SeelabFhdo/SN2021/tree/master/loc_count) folder.

-### Additional Required Software
----
-To be able to reproduce the workflow steps as well as use the counting script, it may be necessary to install additional software on your system.
-#### loc_count script
-You need Python 3 and the [`cloc` utility](https://github.com/AlDanial/cloc) for automated LOC counting.

-#### LEMMA Visualizer
-You need [GraphViz](https://graphviz.org/) which we use to generate the image representation.